Womens Voices Within MariamMarch 12, 2021 2021-03-12 18:57

 (as told to Jennifer Koons)

-Like many in the West African country of Niger, I was married and pregnant by 14.
-And then I began to bleed.
+Like many In the West Attcan country of Ng.
+I was married and pregnant by 14 And Men I began to bleed.

 Fati Yahaya is the coolest girl in her neighborhood, at least among the young girls who attend the makeshift reading lessons she offers most afternoons when many people are napping to beat the oppressive humidity in Niamey, Niger.

-The 19-year-old with owl-like eyes lives with her aunt, grandmother, younger cousin, two nieces, and 10-year-old nephew Abdoul, whose French-language textbooks she borrows for herself and the other girls who do not attend school.
+The 19-year-old with owl-like eyes lives with her aunt, grandmother, younger cousin, two nieces, and 10-year-old nephew Abdoul, who French-language textbooks she borrows for herself and the other girg who do not attend school.

 Fati shares her story here.